hamishhirschberg/stress-modelling/README.txt

 Codes written by Hamish Hirschberg.
 Citation: Hirschberg, H. P., S. Lamb, M. K. Savage (2018).
 Strength of an obliquely convergent plate boundary: lithospheric stress magnitudes and viscosity in New Zealand.
 Geophysical Journal International.
+Based on the method of Flesch et al. (2001).

 INTRODUCTION TO CODES:
 moho2gpe.m calculates the vertically averaged gravitational potential energy (GPE) from topography and crustal structure.